50 Cent Blames Michael Jackson Fans For His Lewd Comment About ‘Little Boys Butts’

 “I don’t want @nickiminaj to retire just take a break. #lecheminduroi #bransoncognac,” he tweeted.

-50’s comment received social media support in the comments, with many expressing their desire for Minaj to stay in the music industry.
+50’s remark received social media support in the comments section, with many expressing their desire for Minaj to stay in the music industry.
 Others defended her decision and claimed that she has every right to want to take a different approach to her life and spend more time with her family.
 Many also claim that Minaj isn’t retiring permanently and would be back at some point.